nancologist/ReactNative/README.md

 * Mori: Webstorm Debugger
 ___

 ## 3.3.
-Running the App on a Real Device & Debugging
+Running the Index on a Real Device & Debugging

 Don't forget, with Expo, you can easily run your app on real devices, too!

-Simply download the Expo app from the App Stores and scan the barcode the Expo DevTools (that browser tab which opened when you ran ``npm start``) show.
+Simply download the Expo app from the Index Stores and scan the barcode the Expo DevTools (that browser tab which opened when you ran ``npm start``) show.

 On iOS devices, you don't scan the barcode with the Expo app but instead with your normal device camera (simply point it at the barcode and you should be prompted whether you want to open that app in the Expo app).